 “Here is the guiding idea: God has forsaken power in order to give creation freedom.
 In other words, God’s primary posture in the world is that of weakness, not strength.
 This is a tough pill for many Christians to swallow – we’ve been taught to claim God’s power in our lives, to pray for power, and to trust God’s power and perfect plan for our lives …”

 A “tough pill” to swallow?
 You bet!
 Discerning readers would do well to keep that “pill” out of their mouths, especially when the testimony of Scripture points to a God who is all-together sovereign and omnipotent over everything and everyone in the cosmos.
-Swallow such a “pill” will leave readers spiritually sick.
+Swallowing such a “pill” will leave readers spiritually sick.

 2. Destroying the Heart of the Atonement